Goryeo ware: Post-12th century

-Maturation of the aristocrat society due to events such as the coup of military officers leads to an increasing favor for extravagantly decorated porcelain.
-Inlaying techniques reach its height and opens a second zenith of Goryeo celadon.
-Other types of porcelain develop as whitening, iron oxide glaze, copper oxide glaze came in use.
-With the decrease of Chinese influence, Goryeo celadon acquires a more native shape, in unique patterns and decorative shapes.
+Maturation of the aristocrat society due to events such as the coup of military officers led to an increasing favor for extravagantly decorated porcelain.
+Inlaying techniques reached their height and opened a second zenith of Goryeo celadon.
+Other types of porcelain developed as whitening, iron oxide glaze, and copper oxide glaze came in use.
+With the decrease of Chinese influence, Goryeo celadon acquiref a more native shape in unique patterns and decorative shapes.
 Thin, transparent glaze used to show the inlaid designs led to development of a crackling cooling pattern, called bingyeol (craquelure).

 13th century

 After the Mongolian invasion in 1220, social and economic confusion had caused the general quality of Goryeo celadon to decline.
-Influence of Yuan dynasty is seen throughout the porcelain produced in this time.
-Though the celadon industry remained, overall density of expressions and smoothness decreased and the color and harmony are also diminished.
+The influence of the Yuan dynasty is seen throughout the porcelain produced in this time.
+Though the celadon industry remained, the overall density of expressions and smoothness decreased and the color and harmony were also diminished.
 This decrease in its beauty continues as the Goryeo dynasty recedes.

 14th century

-In the late 14th Century, the Kilns of Gangjin and Buanyo were attacked by Japanese pirates and closed.
-Inland kilns replace them, putting an end to the age of celadon.
-Though new characteristic shapes and designs appear, they are utilitarian instead of being elegant and restrained, as Goryeo celadon in its zenith did.
-One of these new types of porcelain is called buncheong.
+In the late 14th century, the Kilns of Gangjin and Buanyo were attacked by Japanese pirates and closed.
+Inland kilns replaced them, putting an end to the age of celadon.
+Though new characteristic shapes and designs appeared, they were utilitarian instead of elegant and restrained, as Goryeo celadon in its zenith was.
+One of these new types of porcelain was called buncheong.